 Eco-friendly paints have low levels of VOC.
 Some are even 100% VOC free.

 The term ‘sheen’ refers to the level of glossiness.
-Most paint brands offer the following sheens (from least glossiest to most glossiest).
+Most paint manufacturers offer the following sheens (from least glossy to glossiest).

-The main eco-friendly paint certifications to look out for are:
+To ensure your paint is low-VOC, the main certifications to look out for are:

 This said, if a paint brand had no certifications, it doesn’t automatically mean it’s toxic and should be avoided.